techidaily/site-extra-lessons/source/_posts/unveiling-best-overlooked-free-speech-tools-for-mac.md

 Unfortunately, you cannot get a stand-alone dragon app for Mac.
 This is because Nuance discontinued its development in 2018\.
 In addition, Microsoft's acquisition of the company in 2021 proves that the decision is permanent.
 However, you can still use the Windows version of Dragon through Parallels, which allows you to run macOS and Windows simultaneously.
 In addition, this method also works for M1 Macs.

-## Part 6: FAQs

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/vFQCEZiYA08?si=xjIu5IAy77RlHWii" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lxv4NM-89CU?si=Uj5rOkhrwZ_6QIuW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 6: FAQs

 ### Is there a difference between voice recognition and speech to text?

 Voice recognition software allows your device to capture your accent and tone and then stores that data for different functions, such as user logins and speech to text functionality.
 For example, Siri will ask you to repeat a sentence several times as one of the setup steps.

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/QPAKth3O_5c?si=3YDfzJAZMDp1gFRz" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Which is the best external device for the speech to text service?